 |DenTek Comfort Clean Tongue Cleaner||119 Reviews||$10.19 $7.99||View on Amazon|

 With a handle much like a traditional toothbrush, the head is essentially circular with 3 scraping edges that run along the surface of the tongue.

 It comes neatly packaged with clear instructions on how to use it.

-The scraper has a ‘mint’ flavour to the scraping edges.
+The scraper has a ‘mint’ flavor to the scraping edges.
 We could smell this when held under the nose, but noticed no taste transfer to the tongue during the time we were using it.
-Whether it had affect on my breath was impossible for us to tell.
+Whether it had an effect on my breath was impossible for us to tell.

-Whilst the mint flavour was still noticed after our 3 weeks of testing, we can’t really say that this will persist over a longer period.
+Whilst the mint flavor was still noticed after our 3 weeks of testing, we can’t really say that this will persist over a longer period.

 The head itself covers a large area of the tongue and perhaps would require less repetitive strokes as the 3 scraping edges mimic this in many respects.
 It does feel a little flimsy, and although it not going to break unless excessive force is used, over time the head may become weaker than the metal alternatives.

 3. Orabrush Tongue Cleaner Fresh Breath Brush With Scraper